danhaywood/danhaywood.github.io/_posts/2014-07-28-ann-apache-isis-version-1-6-0-released.md

   stuff to decouple business logic within the apps, and a new companion www.isisaddons.org for housing third-party modules.
 layout: post
-slug: ann-apache-isis-version-1-6-0-released
-title: '[ANN] Apache Isis version 1.6.0 Released'
 wordpress_id: 1299
 tags:
 - announce
-- isis
-- eventbus
+- apache-isis
 - guava
 - isisaddons
 - java
 ---

-We just pushed out 1.6.0 of Isis, which now consists of:
+We just pushed out 1.6.0 of Apache Isis, which now consists of:

 * Apache Isis Core version 1.6.0
 * Wicket Viewer 1.6.0